James Whale (presenter): 2008–2013: LBC

 On 7 May 2008 Whale said he would join Bid TV.
 He continued to broadcast on JamesWhaleRadio.co.uk.
-On 20 May 2008, Whale began a four-hour weekly evening phone-in on Internet radio station Play Radio UK, however, on 2 September 2008 he said on air he was leaving Play Radio for book promotion and TV work.
-He said he would continue his blog.
+On 20 May 2008, Whale began a four-hour weekly evening phone-in on Internet radio station Play Radio UK; however, on 2 September 2008, he said on air he was leaving Play Radio for book promotion and TV work.

 After standing in for Clive Bull on LBC 97.3 for six days in August 2008, Whale covered for Nick Abbot for two weeks from 29 September 2008 on LBC.
 In November the same year, he began presenting the drivetime show on LBC between 4 pm and 7 pm every weekday.

 2013–2016: Various projects

-After leaving LBC 97.3 Whale presented shows at BBC Radio Berkshire, BBC Three Counties Radio, BBC WM, occasionally BBC Radio Kent and a new online format of his hit 1989 TV show, Whales Weekly.
+After leaving LBC 97.3 Whale presented shows at BBC Radio Berkshire, BBC Three Counties Radio, BBC Radio WM, occasionally BBC Radio Kent and a new online format of his hit 1989 TV show, Whales Weekly.

-In September 2013, Whale launched his weekly podcast, The James Whale Radio Show, which is produced by Rob Oldfield.
-The podcast has since run for over 300 original episodes.
+In September 2013 Whale launched his weekly podcast, The James Whale Radio Show, which was produced by Rob Oldfield.
+The podcast ran for over 300 original episodes.

-On 13 December 2013, Whale announced that he would be the new permanent presenter of the BBC Essex breakfast programme.
+On 13 December 2013 Whale announced that he would be the new permanent presenter of the BBC Essex breakfast programme.
 He presented his last show on the station on 23 September 2016.

-On 28 July 2016, Whale entered the Celebrity Big Brother house to compete as a housemate in its eighteenth series.
+On 28 July 2016 Whale entered the Celebrity Big Brother house to compete as a housemate in its eighteenth series.
 He was the sixth to be evicted, coming ninth overall.

-2016–present: talkRADIO
+2016–2025: talkRADIO & TalkTV

 Whale began covering shows on talkRADIO in October 2016 and he started presenting the Monday to Thursday evening show between 7 pm and 10 pm from 7 November 2016.

-In August 2018, Whale was suspended by talkRADIO, pending a full investigation, after an interview with author and journalist Nichi Hodgson, who had been sexually assaulted. talkRADIO subsequently described the interview as having been "conducted in a manner that did not reflect the values of the station and completely lacked sensitivity".
-In a video clip from the interview, Whale was seen laughing when the interviewee described what had happened to her.
-Whale returned to the air on 13 August.
+On 3 August 2018 Whale was suspended by talkRADIO, pending a full investigation, after an interview with the author and journalist Nichi Hodgson, who had been sexually assaulted.
+In a statement, TalkRadio said Whale's interview with Hodgson "completely lacked sensitivity" and was conducted "in a manner that did not reflect the values of the station".
+In a video clip from the interview, which was later deleted, Whale was seen shaking his head and laughing when the interviewee described what had happened to her.
+Whale returned to work at the station ten days later on 13 August.

+He presented James Whale Unleashed on TalkTV and TalkRadio.